A Cathedral Without A Foundation

 The cosmological argument is an attempt to prove the existence of God based on the existence of the cosmos.
 It is usually presented like this:

-A simpler form of the cosmological argument is invoked by simply asking, "who detonated the Big Bang?".
-The implied answer, of course, is God.
+If we assume that "exist" refers to conceptual existence, then the first two premises make a lot more sense.
+Both natural and theological explanations suggest that the Universe did advance through stages of organization.
+From this perspective, a simpler form of the cosmological argument is invoked by simply asking, "who detonated the Big Bang?".
+And the implied answer, of course, is God.
 However, solar fusion, supernovas, and other large cosmological explosions are known to occur in response to natural conditions.
-Therefore, it seems like a rather big stretch to suppose that a big bang would require something supernatural.
+Therefore, a reason is still lacking to suppose that a big bang would require something supernatural.
+There is something seemingly intuitive about the suggestion that organization implies intelligence, but a great many highly-organized systems can be observed to be caused by natural processes.

 The devil argument attempts to use the devil to prove the existence of God.
 It sounds something like this: